-You are eligible if you are Utility Management, Administrative & Technical (A&T), and ESC-represented employee with a date of disability of 1/1/17 or later.
-For qualifying events beginning on or after January 1, 2018, for employees who work in California, you are eligible for PG&E’s STD Wage Continuation benefits if you are covered under the Voluntary Disability and Paid Family Leave Benefit Plan (Voluntary Plan) and you have exhausted all available capped sick time.
+You are eligible if you are Utility Management, Administrative & Technical (A&T), and ESC-represented employee with a date of disability of January 1, 2017 or later.
+For qualifying events beginning on or after January 1, 2018, for employees who work in California, you are eligible for PG&E’s STD Wage Continuation benefits/leave if you are covered under the Voluntary Disability and Paid Family Leave Benefit Plan (Voluntary Plan) and you have exhausted all available capped sick time.

 If you are an eligible employee and you opt out of the VP:

-If you are an intern, hiring hall, temporary or intermittent employee who has not attained regular status, you are eligible for Voluntary Plan benefits (55% benefit) and are not eligible for PG&E STD wage continuation benefits/leave or PG&E’s company leaves.
-Voluntary Plan is a wage replacement benefit only and not a type of leave of absence.
+If you are an intern, hiring hall, temporary or intermittent employee who has not attained regular status, you are eligible for Voluntary Plan benefits and are not eligible for PG&E STD wage continuation benefits/leave or PG&E’s company leaves.
+The Voluntary Plan is a wage replacement benefit only and not a type of leave of absence.
 You may be eligible for a leave of absence under the FMLA, CFRA, or other similar state or local leave law.
 Please review the Voluntary Plan page and the Types of Leave Document for more information on what benefits and leave for which you may be eligible.

 If you are an eligible employee and work outside of California, PG&E’s STD Wage Continuation supplements any state disability and paid family leave program for which you may be eligible.

-As an eligible California Utility employee, you’re automatically covered under the Voluntary Plan beginning in 2018 unless you opt-out.
-The PG&E STD policy is comprised of three components: capped sick time and wage continuation benefits that supplement voluntary plan benefits.
-If you opt-out of the VP benefits, you will not receive the wage continuation benefits.
-Capped sick time will still apply.
-Any absences over seven consecutive calendar days will still follow the STD process and require medical certification.
+As an eligible California Utility employee, you’re automatically covered under the Voluntary Plan (VP) beginning in 2018 unless you opt-out.
+The PG&E STD policy is comprised of two components: capped sick time and wage continuation benefits.
+Wage continuation benefits supplement VP benefits.
+If you opt-out of the VP, you will not receive the wage continuation benefits.
+Capped sick time will still apply and continued use for absences over seven consecutive calendar days will still follow the STD process and require medical certification.